Title

 Republic Act No. 9173 establishes a comprehensive framework for the nursing profession in the Philippines, enhancing nursing education, improving working conditions, and creating a Professional Regulatory Board to oversee licensure, ethical standards, and the overall advancement of nursing practice.

-The Board is composed of a Chairperson and six (6) members appointed by the President from among recommendees of the Professional Regulation Commission, chosen from nominees of the accredited professional organization of nurses in the Philippines who meet the qualifications prescribed by the law.
+RA 9173 creates a Professional Regulatory Board of Nursing composed of a Chairperson and six (6) members.
+The President appoints them from among two (2) recommendees per vacancy of the PRC, chosen and ranked from a list of three (3) nominees per vacancy of the accredited professional organization of nurses in the Philippines.

-The Chairperson and members hold office for a term of three (3) years and until their successors are appointed and qualified.
-They may be reappointed for another term.
+The Chairperson and members hold office for a term of three (3) years and until successors are appointed and qualified; they may be reappointed for another term.
+Vacancies within the term are filled only for the unexpired portion, and each must take the oath of office.

 Analyze Cases Smarter, Faster